JvanKatwijk/qt-dab/README.md

 Windows
 ------------------------------------------------------------------

-There are two executable (exe files) to be found under https://github.com/JvanKatwijk/qt-dab/releases .
-One is with a spectrum viewer and constellation diagram, the other without.
+Windows releases are to be found under https://github.com/JvanKatwijk/qt-dab/releases .
 Please copy them into the same directory you've unzipped http://www.sdr-j.tk/windows-bin.zip as it uses the same libraries.

 If you want to compile it by yourself, please install Qt through their online installer, see https://www.qt.io/